argschwind/ReptilianRhapsody/README.md

 ## Configuring the pipeline

-To configure the pipeline following config files have to be edited or created:
+To configure the pipeline following config files must be edited or created to specify input files and pipeline parameters:

 **config/config.yml**